 - If you already have a multi-image Adobe Stock subscription, the stock image is instantaneously licensed.
 The count of remaining images in your Adobe Stock subscription is displayed right within the Libraries panel.

 - If you don't have an Adobe Stock subscription, you're taken to the Adobe Stock website.
 You can choose to pay just for one image or subscribe to a multi-image subscription.

 Once you've licensed the asset, all instances of the watermarked asset in your open documents are automatically updated to the high-resolution licensed stock asset.

 You can also save a licensed asset directly to a Creative Cloud Library from within the Adobe Stock website.
-Hover the mouse pointer over the License icon () for the asset and then, in the context dialog, click the name of the library.
+Hover the pointer over the License icon () for the asset and then, in the context dialog, click the name of the library.
 Now, use the licensed image in your projects.

-You can use Adobe Stock with any design or authoring app that lets you import photos, illustrations, graphics, video assets, etc. Explore and license assets using the Adobe Stock website and then import the assets into the app.
+You can use Adobe Stock with any design or authoring app that lets you import photos, illustrations, graphics, video assets, and more.
+Explore and license assets using the Adobe Stock website and then import the assets into the app.
 To understand how, see Explore and license assets using the Adobe Stock website.